Jianf-Wang/RSG/README.md

 ```

 The two loss, namely ''cesc_total'' and ''loss_mv_total'' will be returned and combined with cross-entropy loss for classification.
-More details can be found in the models in the directory ''Imbalanced_Classification/models''.
+More examples and details can be found in the models in the directory ''Imbalanced_Classification/models''.

 How to train the model
 -----------------